 - Use the VI Light to fluoresce poor or obscure tags.

 NMT’s VIE Color Standard presents the ten VIE colors on a clear card.
 This allows the sampler to place the color sample directly beside a tag for comparison, either under or over the tagged tissue.

 Customized color standards can be made at the time of tagging by dispensing some tags onto clear stiff plastic and then covering them with clear packing tape after the marks have cured.
 Labeling the colors is helpful.

 Test the VI Light with the VIE Color Standard to ensure that the tags are adequately fluoresced.
 Shine the light directly on the area where the tag is thought to be.
 If you are working in direct sunlight, you will need to fluoresce the tags in the shade – even the shade of your body is probably enough.
 Very faint tags are best seen when fluoresced in darkness.

 CAUTION!
 Our VI Lights are very bright, but you can hardly see their light.
 They do not trigger the eye’s normal defense mechanisms against bright light.
 Never stare directly into any light used for fluorescing VIE tags, and keep these lights out of the reach of children.

 For manual tagging, VIE is sold in kits suited for all sizes of projects.
 The kits are easily transported into the field.
 Very large projects may benefit from using our Air Driven Elastomer Injection System.

-We can help you decide whether VIE is suitable for your species, provide you with relevant publications, suggest which colors may work well for you and where you may like to put the tags to optimize retention, and estimate how much elastomer you will need.
+We can help you decide whether VIE is suitable for your species, provide you with relevant publications, suggest which colors may work well for you, help you choose the best tagging locations, and estimate how much elastomer you will need.
 Please contact NMT with any questions.